Yahoo's Mayer taps former Google colleague for COO

 SAN FRANCISCO Yahoo Inc hired Henrique de Castro, a Google Inc executive, to be its chief operating officer, the latest move by Yahoo Chief Executive Marissa Mayer to build a new management team at the struggling Web company.

-De Castro, who will oversee Yahoo's global sales, operations, media and business development, will be eligible for a whopping $58 million (36 million pounds) total compensation package, according to an SEC filing by Yahoo on Monday.
+De Castro, who will oversee Yahoo's global sales, operations, media and business development, will be eligible for a whopping $58 million total compensation package, according to an SEC filing by Yahoo on Monday.

 Yahoo said that de Castro would receive $600,000 in annual base salary, as well as a $36 million in restricted stock units and stock options as a one-time retention award, among other parts of his compensation package.